pjgunadi/icp-add-worker/README.md

 Existing worker nodes cannot be imported in Terraform as the imported vSphere node can't handle the [Clone block](https://github.com/terraform-providers/terraform-provider-vsphere/issues/333)

 ## Credit
-The scaling script reuse existing scripts from [ibm-cloud-architecture/terraform-module-icp-deploy](https://github.com/ibm-cloud-architecture/terraform-module-icp-deploy)
+The scaling script reuse existing scripts from [ibm-cloud-architecture/terraform-module-icp-deploy](https://github.com/ibm-cloud-architecture/terraform-module-icp-deploy) with slight modification:
+- use kubectl drain before delete worker node
+- use ICP boot node delete script to remove worker node
+- execution of deletion script is in VM resource